sachin97581/Uber_BookingService/README.md

 This service manages ride bookings for an Uber-like platform.
 It is built with **Java 21**, **Spring Boot**, **Gradle**, and uses **Eureka** for service discovery.
 The service interacts with other microservices (e.g., Location and Socket services) via **Retrofit**.

+## Other Microservices
+- **Auth Service**: This service provides secure authentication, JWT-based authorization, and user management for passengers.
+- **Entity Service**: Works as a library which is provides all modules for other services.
+- **Location Service**: Provides nearby driver locations.
+- **WebSocket Service**: WebSocket service for real-time ride request and response handling
+- **Service Discovery**: Acts as a Service Discovery Server using Netflix Eureka.
+Enabling communication between distributed components.
+- **Review Service**: Manages passenger & Driver Review.

 ## Features

 - **Booking Management**: